dcblack/technology_demonstrator/README.txt

 DESCRIPTION
 ===========

-This directory and its contents contain a project that ties a zedboard design to a SystemC ESL design.
-This was described in a presentation entitled "A SystemC Technology Demonstrator" at the SystemC Tutorial at DVCon 2013 in San Jose.
-The goal of the project was to demonstrate multiple technologies
+This directory and its contents contain a project that ties a C++ HLS design to a Xilinx Zynq on a Zedboard and a SystemC ESL design.

+This was first described in a presentation entitled "A SystemC Technology Demonstrator" at the SystemC Tutorial at DVCon 2013 in San Jose.

-including:
+The goal of this project is to demonstrate multiple technologies including:

+- An HLS design used to augment software
+- Effective use of HLS synthesis with SystemC
+- Devepment of code that can run on Zedboard (under Linux), in SystemC and stand-alone to test an algorithm implemented with the HLS design.
 - ZedBoard containing Xylinx Zynq-7000 FPGA technology (contains dual Cortex A9's and many peripherals)
+- How to embed a C++ design in SystemC TLM 2.0 with minimal hassle as a device
 - How to have OS threads safely communicate with SystemC
 - Use of TCPIP sockets, POSIX threads, and mutexes in C
 - SystemC code using both IEEE 1666-2011 (C++) and ISO-IEC 14882-2011 (C++)